pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/ci-cd-integration-assistant.md

 <!--more-->

 A version control system (VCS) provides team collaboration capabilities and ensures that the source code for your Pulumi project is not on a single developer's machine.
 Using a CI/CD system makes your team more productive, by automatically deploying your Pulumi stacks.
-The assistant contains a guided experience to help teams configure a VCS as well as automate it with a
+The assistant contains a guided experience to help teams configure a VCS as well as automate it with a CI/CD pipeline.
-CI/CD pipeline.

-The assistant has two options to help you to get started with integrations:

-* Use a single service that provides both a version control system and CI/CD pipelines
-* Or, get the starter workflow for a CI/CD service of your choice customized for your stack
+The assistant supports using the same service for both version control and CI/CD, as well as using different services for version control and CI/CD.

 ![Start Workflow Assistant](/images/docs/reference/console/start-workflow-wizard.png)